Chapter 5

 Star Citizen does not export any kind of API to fiddle with.
 Sadly I doubt it’ll ever happen.
 Heck they even added EAC recently and the moment someone even mentions this they get dogpiled by competitive players whining that this would make bots possible.
 No, this is not how computers work.
 Bots happen with or without a provided API.

 Anyway, this is why I can not really show live game data on the MFD or control the status indicators properly.
 I can only guess based on button presses what they should currently display but that is off fast.
-Heck, even the game itself has broken status indicators, like stuck missile warnings or a broken Altimeter.
+Heck, even the game itself has broken status indicators, like stuck missile warnings or a broken altimeter.

 There are a bunch of videos showcasing Star Citizen with my Primary Buffer Panel on my YouTube and PeerTube accounts.